Celtics beat Warriors in OT, win NBA Finals rematch 121-118 - NewsBreak

 Celtics beat Warriors in OT, win NBA Finals rematch 121-118

-Jaylen Brown added 16 points and nine rebounds, making a 3-pointer with 18 seconds left in regulation to send the game into overtime.
-Horford had 20 points, 10 boards and three blocked shots for the Celtics, who lost to the Warriors in the NBA Finals in six games and then lost a fourth straight game to them in their first regular-season matchup in December.
+“The fact of the matter is we lost.
+We lost the championship,” Tatum said.
+"No one win — we can’t bring that back.
+We can't go back in time and change that.

+“So we didn’t look at this as a rematch of the finals,” he said.
+“It’s just one game.”

-Stephen Curry scored 29 points, Jordan Poole had 24 and Klay Thompson also had 24 before fouling out in overtime for the defending champions, who fell to 5-18 on the road this season.
+Stephen Curry scored 29 points, Jordan Poole had 24 and Klay Thompson also had 24 before fouling out in overtime for the Warriors.
+The defending champions fell to 5-18 on the road this season.

+“Disappointed that we didn't close the game, but I know we can do this,” Warriors coach Steve Kerr said.
+“Better now than in the playoffs.”

-The Celtics led by as many as 10 in the first half but trailed for the entire second half before Brown made a 3-pointer to tie it at 106.
-Boston scored the first four points of overtime but Draymond Green hit a pair of free throws and Curry sank a 3-pointer to give the Warriors the lead.
+Boston led by as many as 10 in the first half but trailed for the entire second half before Brown's 3-pointer tied it.
+The Celtics scored the first four points of overtime but Draymond Green hit a pair of free throws and Curry sank a 3 to give the Warriors a 111-110 lead.

-Brown made a floater to make it 112-111 Boston, then Horford hit a 3-pointer and Tatum made his to give the Celtics a 118-111 lead with 1:26 to play.
-Boston got sloppy down the stretch to give Golden State a chance at the buzzer, but Poole’s half-court shot wasn’t close.
+Brown made a floater to take back the lead, then Horford hit a 3-pointer and Tatum made his to give the Celtics a 118-111 lead with 1:26 to play.
+Boston got sloppy down the stretch to give Golden State a chance at the buzzer, but Poole's half-court shot wasn't close.

-The Warriors won the finals in Game 6 in Boston, and then won the first rematch of the regular season on Dec.
-10 in San Francisco.
+The Warriors won the finals in Game 6 in Boston, and then won the first rematch of the regular season in San Francisco.
 Although the Celtics have come out to the best record in the NBA this season, the losses to Golden State still rankle them.

+Tatum struggled against the Warriors in June and scored 18 points on 6-for-21 shooting at Golden State on Dec.
+10. But he credited Horford, who had 10 points, five rebounds and a chase-down blocked shot in the first period, with getting Boston off to a good start at home.

+“Al came out and looked like he was 25 today,” Tatum said.
+“He came out and set the tone, he really did.
+And we all kind of followed behind that the rest of the night.”

 LONG SHOTS

-Curry wowed the Celtics crowd at the end of the first half with a buzzer-beater that was officially listed as 50 feet.
+Curry wowed the Boston crowd at the end of the first half with a buzzer-beater that was officially listed as 50 feet.

 The Warriors had the ball with the clock running down, but Malcolm Brogdon stole it from Thompson and got it to Tatum.
 Curry took it away from him and lined up a 3-pointer from the far side of the halfcourt circle.